 While lower back pain is extremely common, the symptoms and severity of lower back pain vary greatly.
 A simple lower back muscle strain might be excruciating enough to necessitate an emergency room visit, while a degenerating disc might cause only mild, intermittent discomfort.

-Lower Back Pain Causes by Age
+Common Lower Back Pain Causes in Adults

 Certain causes of lower back pain have a tendency to occur more often in younger individuals versus older adults: